Moldovan Air Force: Withdrawn from service

-Moldova received approximately 34 MiG-29’s from the collapse of the Soviet Union in 1991, proving too expensive to maintain, they were sold off to Eritrea, Yemen, and the United States.
-Other unserviceable aircraft to be placed in storage consisted of the An-2, Tupolev Tu-134, and some An-24’s.
+Moldova received approximately 34 MiG-29s from the collapse of the Soviet Union in 1991; proving too expensive to maintain, they were sold off to Eritrea, Yemen, and the United States.
+Other unserviceable aircraft to be placed in storage consisted of the An-2, Tupolev Tu-134, and some An-24s.

 MiG-29

 Under an agreement finalized on 10 October 1997, the United States acquired 14 MiG-29Cs, described by US officials as wired to permit delivery of nuclear weapons.
 Also, the United States purchased six MiG-29As, one MiG-29B, 500 air-to-air missiles and all the spare parts and diagnostic equipment present at the Moldovan Air Base where the aircraft were stationed.
 In return, Moldova received around $40,000,000, humanitarian assistance and non-lethal excess defense articles, such as trucks.
 The purchase was not without its opponents in Moldova, and the then acting defense minister, Valeriu Pasat would later be charged for illegally selling the aircraft to the USA.
 All of those MiG-29s were transported from Moldova to the National Air Intelligence Center (NAIC) at Wright-Patterson Air Force Base near Dayton, Ohio in C-17 transport planes over a period of two weeks.

 In April 2022, some of the ex-Moldovan MiG-29s, bought by US in 1997, were reportedly donated to Ukrainian Air Force as a source of spare parts to compensate its fighter losses during the 2022 Russian invasion of Ukraine.